Semu: Ming dynasty

 After expelling the Mongols, the Ming dynasty was soon founded.
-Because of the Semu's help, some of them were being employed into the central government.
-However, the Ming dynasty enforced assimilation to Chinese customs, such as banning used their own languages, customs, names and instead switching to speaking Chinese and using Chinese names and intermarrying with Han people.
+Because of the Semu's help, some of them were employed by the central government.
+However, the Ming dynasty enforced assimilation to Chinese customs, and took measures such as banning their own languages, customs, names and instead requiring them to speak Chinese, use Chinese names and intermarry with Han people.

-The aim for it is to reduce Semu's population since Semu was in the second class in Yuan and used to help the Mongols.
-Some Hui claim that the order was secretly done by the Ming Hongwu Emperor to protect them from attacks since they stood out while they thought Zhu was a Hui too.
+The aim was to reduce the Semu population, since the Semu were classed above the Han in the Yuan Dynasty and had collaborated with the Mongols.
+Some Hui claim that the order was secretly done by the Ming Hongwu Emperor to protect them from attacks, since they thought Zhu was Hui too.

-Indeed, Zhu was not a Hui while at that time only the Semu used this name.
-But in the middle period of Ming Dynasty, the royalties separated Semu into different groups while the groups as Muslims and Tibetans were still many.
-The Islam and Tibetan religions have survived until today.
-But the minority groups such as Jews, most of their customs were no more, leaving them into the Han group.
-This separation continued until the establishment of the Republic of China.

-The new separation doesn't mean there are only 56 ethnic groups.
-This list doesn't include small populations like Jewish.
-Even if such ethnicities are so few in numbers, they still continue to exist in China.

-The Ming dynasty allowed Islam and Judaism to be practiced and issued edicts that said they conformed to Confucianism while it banned religions such as Nestorian Christianity, Manicheanism and the White Lotus sect.
-Nestorian Christianity and Manicheanism died out during the Ming dynasty while Islam and Judaism were protected.
+The Ming dynasty allowed Islam and Judaism to be practiced and issued edicts that said they conformed to Confucianism while it banned religions such as Church of the East Christianity, Manicheanism and the White Lotus sect.
+Church of the East Christianity and Manicheanism died out during the Ming dynasty while Islam and Judaism were protected.

 The Uyghurs of Taoyuan are the remnants of Uyghurs from Turpan from the Kingdom of Qocho.